 You will spend a great deal of time in class discussing ideas and writing about things that will be important to you.
 I encourage you thus to come ready to contribute your ideas and questions.
 To that end, I ask you to write a paragraph in your Reading Journal summarizing each essay you read this semester.
-Each week, I will also ask you to write in response to a specific question in the Discussion on Canvas.
-Both your Discussion and your Reading Journals will be maintained online, via our learning platforms (Canvas and Google Drive).
+Each week, I will also ask you to write in response to a specific question in what I call the Reading Response.
+Both your Reading Response and your Reading Journals will be maintained online, via our learning platform.
 I will call on every student during class meetings, but students should also readily engage in discussions and exercises.
 Be kind, courteous, and respectful in the classroom to cultivate a safe space for discussion and learning.
 The ability to rationally discuss topics with others is a necessary skill for living in the twenty-first century, both in person and in social media (Twitter, Facebook, micro-blogs, comments, texts, etc.).
 Indeed, we will be working with Instagram as a way to think critically across various tools and platforms.
 I recommend you create a new account on this platform for this class.